chef/knife-azure/docs/configuration.md

 The Azure Profile file can be created and manipulated using the [Azure CLI](http://azure.microsoft.com/en-us/documentation/articles/virtual-machines-command-line-tools/).
 You can also refer [Azure Xplat-CLI](https://github.com/Azure/azure-xplat-cli#use-publish-settings-file-management-certificate-authentication).

-If Azure Profile file has entries for multiple subscriptions then you can choose the default using `azure account set <subscription_name>`.
+If Azure Profile file has entries for multiple subscriptions then you can choose the default using `az account set <subscription_name>`.
 The same default subscription will be picked up that you have configured.

 ## Alternative Management Certificate Specification